mantidproject/documents/Presentations/DevMeetings/2017-06/SANS_NR_minutes_breakout_2017.md

 ### Q resolution<a id="sec-1-2-9" name="sec-1-2-9"></a>

 -   MS: In reflectometry we are now starting to worry about Q resolutions.
 Need to chat to SANS(SK) about this.
 AJ would like to be kept in the loop.
 -   AJ: Currently pretend final resolution is gaussian.
 Long term go to more complex description of resolution.
-Mentioned a paper published by David Milburn & Jack Hub in the 80's.
+Mentioned a paper published by David Mildner & Jack Carpenter in the 80's.
 -   AJ: Discussion has been for 1D data.
 For 2D data another kettle of fish.

 ### Misc<a id="sec-1-2-10" name="sec-1-2-10"></a>